solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/prepare.md

 # Prepare your dApp for publishing

-## Where do the asssets & files for my dApp go?

-It is recommended that you put your dApp publishing files next to your dApp, and source control them together.
-This guide assumes that your dApp is built with Android Studio, and the root directory for the project which builds your APKs is `${APP_ROOT}`.

 ## Configure the publishing details for your dApp

 ### 1. Collect your publishing assets